History of Pomerania (1945–present)

+During this period, the bulk of Pomerania formed part of Poland, whereas most of Hither Pomerania formed part of East Germany, since 1990 in reunified Germany, merged with Mecklenburg into the state of Mecklenburg-Vorpommern, and a small portion of in the eastern part of the Vistula Spit around the abandoned village of Polski formed part of Russia.

 With the consolidation of Communism in East Germany and People's Republic of Poland, Pomerania became part of the communist Eastern Bloc.
 In the 1980s, the Solidarność movement in Poland that started in the city of Gdańsk and the Wende movement in East Germany forced the Communists out of power and led to the establishment of democracy in both the Polish and German parts of Pomerania.

 The name Pomerania comes from Slavic po more, which means "land by the sea".

 Post World War II

 Soviet occupation

 Soviet occupation of Pomerania had started just after the East Pomeranian Offensive, at the time of the northern campaigns of the Battle of Berlin by the Red Army and First Polish Army, in March and April 1945.

 The Soviet's administrative installation basically followed the existing previous German administrative structures.
 Every-day life, however, was dictated according to Soviet decrees.
 Outside of civilian administration, this newly assembled local Soviet administration aimed to secure the hinterland regions, just beyond the frontline.
 In so doing, German property was referred to as "post-German".
 Items that could be carried were transported to the Soviet Union.
 This included largely domestic household furniture, instruments such as pianos, and textiles such as carpets.
 In some instances, the livestock and some machinery were sent to Russia as well.
 Most significantly, the industrial and manufacturing buildings and their shipyards were literally all deconstructed.
 Likewise, they too were simply transported to the Soviet Union.

 Vast areas of Farther Pomerania were vacated as the ethnic German population had fled the advancing Red Army.
-This was primarily the case with the areas around the Netze (Noteć) and Oder rivers.
+This was primarily the case with the areas around the Noteć and Oder rivers.
 For example, in the town of Arnswalde (now Choszczno) with a previous population of 14,000 only a few dozen German civilians remained.
 In other areas, a heterogeneous population remained, consisting of Pomeranians as well as stranded refugees from areas further east and evacuees from the industrial centers.
-For example, there were 330,000 Germans in the counties of Stolp, Schlawe, Köslin, and Belgard.
+For example, there were 330,000 Germans in the counties of Stolp (Słupsk), Schlawe (Sławno), Köslin (Koszalin), and Belgard (Białogard).

 The ethnic German population was ordered to participate in the acquisition and transportation of Soviet war loot, and to live in assigned to them neighbourhoods of the towns.
 Some were also employed by the Soviet authorities in industry or its deconstruction, in agriculture, and in the clean-up of the wartime destruction, and were paid a low salary.

 There were numerous examples of mistreatment of the ethnic German populations by the occupying Soviets including: manhunts, arrests and deportations for slave labor, holdups, forays, and often rapes.